Kitware/CMake/Help/manual/cmake.1.rst

   target.
 When set to ``only``, the packages will be restored, but no build will be performed.
 When set to ``off``, no packages will be restored.

   If the target does not define any package references, this option does nothing.

   This setting can be specified in a build preset (using ``resolvePackageReferences``).
-In this case, the command line option will be ignored.
+The preset setting will be ignored, if this command line option is specified.

-  If the no command line parameter or preset option is not provided, an environment-specific cache variable will be evaluated to decide, if package restoration should be performed.
+  If no command line parameter or preset option are provided, an environment- specific cache variable will be evaluated to decide, if package restoration should be performed.

   When using the Visual Studio generator, package references are defined using the :prop_tgt:`VS_PACKAGE_REFERENCES` property.
 Package references